vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/guides/cache-aside-pattern-sbdg/index.md

 weight: 4
 ---

-This guide walks you through how to implement the cache-aside pattern to your Spring Boot application using VMware Tanzu GemFire and [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
+This guide walks you through how to implement the cache-aside pattern to your Spring Boot application using VMware GemFire and [Spring Boot for Apache Geode](https://docs.spring.io/spring-boot-data-geode-build/current/reference/html5/).
 ## When should I use the cache-aside pattern?

 The cache-aside pattern is a great candidate for data that doesn't change often and is frequently read.
 Some examples include: